 My father was a film director, my mother a screenwriter.
 They risked everything in their of pursuit of freedom.
 It defined them.
 Artistic freedom, freedom to speak their minds, freedom to tell the truth.

 They were willing to die for it.

-They got close to Hollywood, close enough for me to catch the movie bug, close enough for me to go to college in Los Angeles.
-Film School at USC.
+They got so close to Hollywood, close enough for me to catch the movie bug, close enough for me to go to college at UCLA.
+Then film School at USC.

-My parents brought me to this country, a country where we're all free to express ourselves, where I'm now fortunate enough to make movies of my own, free to speak my mind, free to tell the truth.
+My parents brought me to America, where I'm now fortunate enough to make movies of my own, free to speak my mind, free to tell the truth.

-I hope to live up to some small part of the sacrifices they made and the risks they took to get me here.
+And where I hope to live up to some small part of the sacrifices they made and the risks they took to get me here.